Muhammad Shafi (dentist)

-Muhammad Shafi (1915-1971) was a Bangladeshi surgeon who was killed in the Bangladesh Liberation war.
+Muhammad Shafi (1915-1971) was a Bangladeshi dental surgeon who was killed in the Bangladesh Liberation war.
 Shafi is considered a "Martyr" in Bangladesh.

 Early life

-Shafi was born in Digharey, Hooghly, West Bengal, British India on 5 April 1915.
+Shafi was born in Dighira, Hooghly, West Bengal, British India on 5 April 1915.
 He graduated from Hughli Zila High School in 1930 and from Hawrah Government College in 1932.
-He completed his degree in dentistry from Calcutta Dental College in 1936 and in 1942 he finished his MBBS from the same college.
+He completed diploma degree in dentistry from Calcutta Dental College in 1936 and in 1942 he obtained BDS from the same college.

 Career

 Shafi joined R. Ahmad Dental Laboratory as a dental surgeon and later in Calcutta Medical College.
 He had a private practice in Baubazar Street in Kolkata.
 After the Partition of India, he moved to Chittagong, East Pakistan.
 He established a private practice in Enayet Bazar.
 In 1964, he won the National Bank Literary Award for his book Jana-samkha O Sampad.
 In 1971, he supported the non-cooperation movement.
 He joined in helping the Mukti Bahini in the Bangladesh Liberation war, which started on 25 March.
 He helped the staff of Chittagong Radio Station with the establishment of Swadhin Bangla Betar Kendra, which was opened in his residence.